 After fleeing Paris prior to Antoinette's gulliotine, Vigée Le Brun finds other wealthy benefactors due to impressive widespread reputation.
 She remains capturing distinguished, educated young women in rather compelling believability.
 These spry, lovely women, with their long hair, moist parted mouths and penchant for roses, are not lustful objects meant for male desire.
 Although Antoinette likely craved that position in her isolated portraits, these later subjects relish in the world of delicious books and picturesque landscape.
 Motherhood is important also, bearing a strong foundation in certain works whereas solitude in intelligence opens up another kind of dialogue altogether.
 Colors are still vivid and wonderful, making it near impossible for eyes to look away from quixotic verisimilitude.
 To have known that a woman could authenticate creamy faces dipped in the blushing vibrance of life is enough reason to become utterly obsessed, besotted in fact.

-At finale, forced to retain knowledge beheld, listening ears weren't surprised to hear awestruck gasps.
-These frequent audible intervals are a minor distraction bursting out like little nocturnal flies attracted to bright incandescent street lamps.
+frequent audible intervals are a minor distraction bursting out like little nocturnal flies attracted to bright incandescent street lamps.
 That only defines gratifying depth Vigée Le Brun's brushstrokes have on rapt audience.

 It brings notion to return and perhaps coerce memory to carry a little more of the beautiful loaded burden.